The Origin of Applying Lip Color

 The earliest evidence of intentional (man-made) coloring dates to Ancient Mesopotamia where crushed semi-precious stones were applied to simulate a flush or reddening of the lips.
 Ancient Egyptians created purple red lip stains from iodine, bromine mannite, and focus-algin, which were, unfortunately, toxic when ingested in quantity and led to serious (sometimes deadly) diseases.
 It’s said that this is where the term “the-kiss-of death” originated.

-Cleopatra had a deep red stain for her lips made from pulverized beetles.
+Cleopatra had a deep red stain for her lips made from pulverized beetles (which we now call Carmine).
 The Egyptians also used henna as a lip coloring.
 Shimmering effects originated when ground fish scales were added to the pigments.

 Fast-forward to the 16th century, where Queen Elizabeth I caused a fashion rage among the socially elite with her whitened (powdered) skin accented with blood red lips (sounds very “Twilight” to me).
 At this time in history, lip stains were extracted from plants and flowers and mixed with beeswax.
 Over the next few centuries’ lip coloring would continue its evolution and in the early 19th century was at the mercy of yet another English Queen, Victoria, who demonized it and had it banished from England.
 She stated that only “women of questionable morals” (i.e., prostitutes) wore lip color or makeup.
 Not all women were willing to give up their lip color and it became associated with a “back alley” culture.